How to read and use the on-balance volume trading indicator

 Traders usually confirm their on-balance volume trading signals with additional indicators.
-You can combine it with the moving averages, Ichimoku cloud, Bollinger Bands, and so on.
-In the end, the decision regarding the right combination of indicators for your multi indicator trading strategy and your on-balance volume formula depends on your personal preferences.
+You can combine it with moving averages, Ichimoku Cloud, Bollinger Bands and so on.
+In the end, the decision regarding the right combination of indicators for your multi-indicator trading strategy and your on-balance volume formula depends on your personal preferences.

 Advantages of on-balance volume trading indicator

-- As a leading indicator OBV can provide signals for potential breakout or breakdown when the price moves sideways
+- As a leading indicator, OBV can provide signals for a potential breakout or breakdown when the price moves sideways.

-- It gives the trader a method to detect divergences.
+- It gives traders a method to detect divergences.

 Limitations of OBV trading indicator

-- A large spike during a trading day can cause OBV to spike, even though the significant increase is not created because of a rise in volume.
-There are numerous reasons, such as company announcements, which can lead to significant price increase
+A large spike during a trading day can cause OBV to spike, even though the significant increase is not created because of a rise in volume.
+There are numerous reasons, such as company announcements, that can lead to significant price increases.

-- The same volume will be added or subtracted regardless of whether the price moves a couple of cents or a couple of dollars.
-Hence, OBV doesn't account for the degree of price movement
+The same volume is added or subtracted regardless of whether the price moves a couple of cents or a couple of dollars.
+Hence, OBV doesn't account for the degree of price movement.

-- OBV doesn't incorporate all relevant data needed for price action analysis
+OBV doesn't incorporate all the relevant data needed for price action analysis.

-- On-balance volume can provide misleading trading alerts if you plot it on a smaller time frame.
-The reason is that at lower time frames, the price has noise due to the higher price volatility.
-You should avoid trading solely on OBV on lower time frames, or try to combine it with other indicators.
+On-balance volume can provide misleading trading alerts if you plot it on a smaller time frame.
+The reason is that at shorter time frames, the price has noise due to the higher price volatility.
+You should avoid trading solely on OBV on shorter time frames, and try to combine it with other indicators.